-1. At least 51% of the UCITS fund's assets must be invested in equities of small and medium-sized German companies (mid caps and small caps).
+1. At least 51% of the UCITS fund's assets must be invested in equities of European issuers.
 Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.

-- 2. Up to 49% of the UCITS fund's assets may be invested in all other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment.
+- 2. Up to 49% of the UCITS fund's assets may be invested in other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment.
 Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 3.
+Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1. - 4.
 Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 4.
-At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.